malekbs/UP/README.md

 # R Package UP : Universal Prediction distribution for surrogate models
 UP is a package that provides a prediction distribution method for all surrogate models: A package with extensible options and various
-UP-based algorithms for optimization, refienment and inversion.
+UP-based algorithms for optimization, refinement and inversion.

 Installation